hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/111_incarnate_teachers_and_incarnation.md

 destruction.

-Higher and nobler than all ordinary ones are another set of teachers, the Avatâras of Ishvara, in the world.
+Higher and nobler than all ordinary ones are another set of teachers, the Avatāras of Ishvara, in the world.
 They can transmit spirituality with a touch, even with a mere wish.
 The lowest and the most degraded characters become in one second saints at their command.
 They are the Teachers of all teachers, the highest manifestations of God through man.